- What You Will Need

-Now you know how to import brushes into Sketchbook Pro.
-I hope you'll find your new Sketchbook brush set very useful!
-And if you want to learn how to use your new brushes after you've uploaded them, check out this tutorial.
+Now you know how to import brushes into Sketchbook Pro and Sketchbook for iPad.
+I hope you'll find your new Sketchbook brushes very useful.
+And if you want to learn how to use your new brushes after you've uploaded them, check out this Sketchbook tutorial.

 Photo Textures for Your Sketchbook Brushes

 Because Sketchbook Pro supports full-color brushes, you can use any photo as a base for your brushes.
-In fact, this is how I created the brushes in the Sketchbook brush pack used in this tutorial!
+In fact, this is how I created the Sketchbook brushes used in this tutorial!
 I found all my photo textures on Envato Elements.
 If you like them and would like to use them in their full resolution for your project, here's where to find them:

 This fur may be fake, but it's impossible to tell!
 I used this one for my Smooth brush.
 It's a nice, universal texture that will work for most animals.

 I used only one spot for my Spot brush, but if you want to create a more realistic pattern, this whole texture will help you achieve this effect.